simonebonato/katacoda-scenarios/CI_CLM/step4.md

 At this point we can add some lines to the code that we have just written on the yaml file:

 <pre class="file" data-filename="workflow.yml" data-target="prepend">
-  Echo "Model Metrics"
+  echo "Model Metrics"
-  cat metrics.txt
+  cat results.txt
 </pre>

 Echo simply prints out what follows inside the GitHub actions page when it is triggered (we will see shortly), while cat does the same as Echo, only with the content of the txt file.